 Researchers say that regular tea-drinking (2 to 3 cups per day) may help lower cholesterol, manage blood sugar, promote weight loss, protect against several forms of cancer, boost immunity, and reduce inflammation.

-Applied topically, tea can relieve the discomfort of rashes, stings, and hemorrhoids, and may help reduce acne flareups.
+Applied topically, tea can relieve the discomfort of rashes, stings, and hemorrhoids, and may help to reduce acne flareups.

 Why green tea?

-The “fermentation” (actually oxidation) processes that yield the many other forms of tea deepen and alter the flavors leaves, but they also remove some of the plant compounds (“phytocompounds”) that deliver tea's health benefits.
+The “fermentation” (actually oxidation) processes that yield the many other forms of tea deepen and alter the flavors of the leaves, but they also remove some of the plant compounds (“phytocompounds”) that deliver tea’s health benefits.

 Which tea?
 Which form?